michaelfromyeg/michaeldemar.co/README.md

 ## Screenshots

-Here's a few screenshots of the site (...though it changes often).
+Here's a few screenshots of the site (...though it often changes).

 ![The homepage](images/homepage.png)